ThePrimeagen/fem-algos/lessons/07-projector/A-typescript-projector.md

 Lets get a codin!
 Also remember, we want to build this is a way that makes it easy to test.

+Also, we will build the full projector object (more of a note for me than you)

 <br />
 <br />
 <br />